How to Bust Your Kid's Bad Habits, From Nail Biting to Thumb Sucking

 That impressive noise is caused by popping gas bubbles in the fluid surrounding the joints.
 It can, admittedly, feel satisfying (and even macho).

-The substitute: Distract your child by giving him some Bubble Wrap to pop, then send him to another part of the house.
+The substitute: Distract children who do this by giving them some Bubble Wrap to pop, then send them to another part of the house.

 Also try: Finger exercises can be a quiet alternative to cracking, according to Greg Irwin, a finger-exercise expert (!) and the creator of the Finger Fitness Program.
 “They help develop strength and dexterity,” he says.
 “Tell your kid they’re like push-ups and sit-ups for your hands.”
 Try finger bends: Press hands together, then gently bend all fingers over to the left, then to the right.
 (See more at handhealth.com.)